<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 Analytical Writing Tip: The GRE Program has released the entire pool of issue and argument topics from which they select the questions for this section.
 You can access the pools as well as some additional tips here.
 Make sure that you read the instructions carefully, as they may not be the same for each task.

 This section contains reading comprehension, text completion, and sentence equivalence questions.
-(Examples are below with the answers are at the bottom of the page.)
+(Examples are below with the answers at the bottom of the page.)

 Sample: Sentence Completion